videolan/x265/doc/reST/cli.rst

 .. option:: --me <integer|string>

 	Motion search method.
 Generally, the higher the number the harder the ME method will try to find an optimal match.
+Diamond search is the simplest.
+Hexagon search is a little better.
+Uneven Multi-Hexegon is an adaption of the search method used by x264 for slower presets.
+Star is a three step search adapted from the HM
+	encoder: a star-pattern search followed by an optional radix scan followed by an optional star-search refinement.
+Full is an exhaustive search; an order of magnitude slower than all other searches but not much better than umh or star.

 	0. dia
 	1. hex **(default)**